Character subpage for the Universe 2 characters.

 - Adaptational Wimp: A relatively competent fighter in the Tournament of Power who was one of the few outside of Universe 6 and 7 to score a knockout plus give Gohan a hard time?
 That's the anime you're watching.
 In the manga, he's one of the very first to fall in the Tournament of Power.

-- Ambiguous Situation: Why exactly is a Yardrat, a race that belongs to Universe 7 and should exist on Universe 6, on Universe 2?
-Did Jerez and Champa traded members before the Tournament?
-Are Yardrats a race that is not exclusive to Beerus universe?
-Do the teleportation technique has something to do with it?
+- Ambiguous Situation: Why exactly is a Yardrat, a race that belongs to Universe 7 and should exist in Universe 6, in Universe 2?
+Did Heles and Champa trade members before the Tournament?
+Are Yardrats a race that is not exclusive to Beerus' universe?
+Does the teleportation technique have something to do with it?
 So far, no answers.

 Vegeta: The ones with Instant Transmission?